Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

 ## Introduction 📚

 Welcome to the WhatsDrop.com YT-DLP Plugin, a tool designed to enhance your media downloading experience from WhatsDrop.com.
-This plugin allows you to effortlessly fetch individual videos, images, or entire uploader's content, as well as their publicly viewable liked posts and search results.
+This plugin allows you to effortlessly fetch individual videos, images, or entire uploader's content, as well as their publicly viewable liked posts, search results, and popular media.

 > 📝 **Note**: This plugin and README were crafted with the assistance of OpenAI's GPT-4 model.